Blitblank/wombus_led/README.md

 # WombusLED

-For now, a template for an embdedded application for the ESP32-S3-Wroom1 module running ESP-IDF Will update with firmware for the controller board for the WS2812b RGBLED panels
+Firmware for controlling WS2812b matrices with ESP-IDF.
+This embedded application is designed around the hardware described in this repository, though the goal is to broaden to other hardware targets.
+The primary target is the ESP32-S3 Wroom1 N4R2 module.

-KiCad schematic and PCB layout files can be found in the pcb directory
+KiCad schematic and PCB layout files can be found in the pcb directory.

-Scripts are in scripts directory, named appropriately
+Scripts are in scripts directory, named appropriately.

 ## Development plan:
+- [x] Create repository.
 - [ ] Build setup, get working hello-world program.
 - [ ] Develop 7-segment display driver for the soburg-v2 board, which uses 32-bit shift registers.
     Ensures functional hardware interaction and interface design.